 The first dimension is related to an extensive process of theoretical documentation, namely identifying, reading, and integrating the newest literature on the core concept of personalization of politics and its electoral dimension, on the conditions that mediate the manifestation of leader effects (individual factors, party-related factors, and system-specific factors), on the core actors (parties and leaders) and electoral contexts in several CEE post-communist countries, and on how media and discourse activate the perception of leader personal traits.
-For this purpose, I mainly made use of the documentation resources provided by two institutions: (a) Lucian

-Blaga University of Sibiu, the host institution (library and access to electronic collections of academic journals provided within the framework of the ANELIS-plus project) and (b) Central European University in Budapest (library and electronic resources, feedback from academic staff), where I took a documentation stage between October 28 and November 28, 2013.
+For this purpose, I mainly made use of the documentation resources provided by two institutions: (a) Lucian Blaga University of Sibiu, the host institution (library and access to electronic collections of academic journals provided within the framework of the ANELIS-plus project) and (b) Central European University in Budapest (library and electronic resources, feedback from academic staff), where I took a documentation stage between October 28 and November 28, 2013.

-On a first direction of theoretical documentation, my efforts focused on identifying and reading the most up-to-date literature on leader effects and the conditions mediating the manifestation the manifestation of leader effects, acting as stimuli or inhibitors.
-First, the documentation efforts were focused on empirical analyses investigating the impact of voter characteristics on the personalization of voting decision: political involvement (Gidengil 2011; Lachat 2009; Lobo 2010), political sophistication (Catellani and Alberici 2012; Clarke, Sanders, Stewart, and Whiteley 2013; Gidengil 2011; Pierce 1993), party identification (Bittner 2011; Dinas 2008; Garzia 2013a; Gidengil 2011; Lobo 2010; Schoen 2007), ideological position (Bittner 2011; Catellani and Alberici 2012; Garzia 2013a), media consumption (Gidengil 2011; Elmelund-Præstæker and Hopmann 2012; Hayes 2009; Lenz and Lawson 2011; Mendelsohn 1994, 1996), time of voting decision (Catellani and Alberici 2012), religiousness (Bellucci, Garzia, and Lewis-Beck 2013; Dinas 2008; Garzia 2013a, 2013b), social class (Bellucci, Garzia, and Lewis-Beck 2013; Garzia 2013a), risk orientation (Clarke, Sanders, Stewart, and Whiteley 2013).
-A second target of focus was the literature on how personal characteristics of leaders (genuine or perceived) do stimulate or inhibit the personalization of voting decision: personality traits - competence, integrity, leadership, empathy, charisma (Bittner 2011; Brettschneider and Gabriel 2002; Colton 2000; Jenssen and Aalberg 2006; Johnston 2002; Kinder 1986; Lewis-Beck and Nadeau 2010; Miller, Wattenberg, and Malanchuk 1986), incumbency (Barisione 2009; Catellani and Alberici 2012), experience (Hayes 2009; Nadeau and Nevitte 2011), age and gender (Denemark, Ward, and Bean 2012; Lewis-Beck and Nadeau 2010; Nadeau and Nevitte 2011).
+On a first direction of theoretical documentation, my efforts focused on identifying and reading the most up-to-date literature on leader effects and the conditions mediating the manifestation the manifestation of leader effects, acting as stimuli or inhibitors1.
+First, the documentation efforts were focused on empirical analyses investigating the impact of voter characteristics on the personalization of voting decision: political involvement (Gidengil 2011; Lachat 2015; Lobo 2015), political sophistication (Catellani and Alberici 2012; Clarke, Sanders, Stewart, and Whiteley 2013; Gidengil 2011; Pierce 1993), party identification (Bittner 2011; Dinas 2008; Garzia 2013a; Gidengil 2011; Lobo 2015; Schoen 2007), ideological position (Bittner 2011; Catellani and Alberici 2012; Garzia 2013a), media consumption (Gidengil 2011; Elmelund-Præstæker and Hopmann 2012; Hayes 2009; Lenz and Lawson 2011; Mendelsohn 1994, 1996), time of voting decision (Catellani and Alberici 2012), religiousness (Bellucci, Garzia, and Lewis-Beck 2013; Dinas 2008; Garzia 2013a, 2013b), social class (Bellucci, Garzia, and Lewis-Beck 2013; Garzia 2013a), risk orientation (Clarke, Sanders, Stewart, and Whiteley 2013).
+A second target of focus was the literature on how personal characteristics of leaders (genuine or perceived) do stimulate or inhibit the personalization of voting decision: personality traits - competence, integrity, leadership, empathy, charisma (Bittner 2011; Brettschneider and Gabriel 2002; Colton 2000; Jenssen and Aalberg 2006; Johnston 2002; Kinder 1986; Lewis-Beck and Nadeau 2015; Miller, Wattenberg, and Malanchuk 1986), incumbency (Barisione 2009; Carson, Engstrom and Roberts 2007; Catellani and Alberici 2012; Kriesi 2012), experience (Hayes 2009; Nadeau and Nevitte 2011), age and gender (Banducci and Karp 2000; Denemark, Ward, and Bean 2012; Johns and Shepard 2007; Kenski and Jamieson 2010; Kosiara-Pedersen and Hansen 2015; Nadeau and Nevitte 2011).
 Third, the newest literature on the effects of party characteristics on the magnitude of leader effects was covered, namely: the influence of the ideological family (Aardal and Binder 2011; Lobo 2008), organisational structure (Aardal and Binder 2011; Lobo 2008), incumbency (Semetko and Schoenbach 1994; Semetko 1996), party size (Aardal and Binder 2011; Curtice and Blais 2001), and party age (Aardal and Binder 2011).
 The last category of constraints on the level of personalization explored in the literature was that of systemic characteristics: party system (Curtice and Holmberg 2005; Curtice and Hunjan 2011), electoral system (Curtice and Holmberg 2005; Curtice and Hunjan 2011; Karvonen 2010), political system (Curtice and Hunjan 2011), type of election (Barisione 2009), and degree of polarisation within the political system (Barisione 2009).
-On this first direction, most of the documentation efforts were scheduled in 2013.
+On this first direction, most of the documentation efforts were scheduled in

-&lt;sup>1 Selective bibliographic references, they do not reflect the entire body of literature explored.
+1 Selective bibliographic references, they do not reflect the entire body of literature explored.